 - If your unit is blowing warm or room temperature air when you’re trying to run the AC, check outside to see if the condenser is functioning, and check if the Freon Line set is cold.
 If not your system is low on Freon or no freon left in your system

-- After confirming whether or not the unit is working, if only condenser fan is working & compressor not, it may be that the unit Capacitor needs to be replace with new.
+- After confirming whether or not the unit is working, if only condenser fan is working & compressor not, it may be that the unit capacitor needs to be replaced with a new one.

 - If it’s a power issue, check your breakers or safety switch.
 For example, water safety switch may be preventing the unit from turning on.